Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Shadows with spherical accretions

 The integrand in Eq.\eqref{intensity2} represents the intensity contribution as a function of impact parameters $b$, which is plotted in Fig.\ref{fig:static_1}.
 Fig.\ref{fig:static_2} displays the shadow and photon sphere of the Schwarzschild-Hernquist black hole by plotting the measured brightness versus $b$.

 The resulting observed intensity $I_{\text{obs}}(b)$ first increases with the impact parameter $b$, peaks near the critical value $b\sim b_p$, and then gradually decreases for larger $b$.
 The observational intensity asymptotically approaches zero as $b$ approaches infinity.
 Furthermore, we find that the measured intensity is strongly influenced by changes in the Hernquist DM halo.
 As seen in Fig.\ref{fig:static_2}, the observed intensity's peak value decreases as $\rho_c$ and $r_s$ are increased.
 As shown in the images of Fig.\ref{fig:static_2}, the overall appearance becomes darker for larger values of $\rho_c$ and $r_s$.
+This brightness suppression is a radiative effect that is mostly caused by the dark matter halo's deepening potential well's higher gravitational redshift.
 The image for the case $\rho_cM^2=0.4$ and $r_s/M=0.2$ is significantly brighter than the image for $\rho_cM^2=0.8$ and $r_s/M=0.4$.
-Interestingly, although the image becomes darker, the photon ring, which corresponds to the peak in $I_{\text{obs}}(b)$, expands to larger bvalues as $\rho_c$ and $r_s$ increase, consistent with the increase in $b_p$ reported in Tab.\ref{tab:rh+rp+bp}.
+Interestingly, unlike this radiative dimming, although the image becomes darker, the photon ring, which corresponds to the peak in $I_{\text{obs}}(b)$, exhibits a clear geometric expansion to larger values of $b$ as $\rho_c$ and $r_s$ increase, consistent with the increase in $b_p$ reported in Tab.\ref{tab:rh+rp+bp}.
 Keep in mind that the central intensity is not zero, but it is extremely modest, close to $b\sim0$.
 Due to the small but non-zero probability of radiation originating from very close to the black hole to escape, the region inside the photon ring in the images of Fig.\ref{fig:static_2} is not completely dark but exhibits a faint glow, brightest near the location of the photon ring itself.